Deep dive into document chunking approaches for RAG: fixed-size, semantic, recursive, and their impact on retrieval quality.

 | Chat transcripts | Per-turn | 1-2 turns context |

 This function enriches a raw text chunk with contextual metadata.
 It takes the text, source document metadata, and index position, returning a comprehensive dictionary payload.
-This payload is what you ultimately store in your vector database.
+This payload is what you'll ultimately store in your vector database.

 python1import re 2from typing import Dict, Any 3 4class Document: 5 id: str 6 title: str 7 url: str 8 total_chunks: int 9 created_at: str 10 updated_at: str 11 def get_page(self, index: int) -> int: 12 """Return the page number for a given chunk index."""
 13 return 1 14 15def enrich_chunk(chunk_text: str, source_doc: Document, 16 chunk_index: int) -> Dict[str, Any]: 17 """Add contextual metadata to improve retrieval and attribution."""
 18 19 # Heuristic for token count (approx) 20 token_count = len(chunk_text.split()) * 1.3 21 22 return { 23 "text": chunk_text, 24 25 # Source tracking 26 "document_id": source_doc.id, 27 "document_title": source_doc.title, 28 "source_url": source_doc.url, 29 "page_number": source_doc.get_page(chunk_index), 30 31 # Structural context 32 "chunk_index": chunk_index, 33 "total_chunks": source_doc.total_chunks, 34 35 # Temporal metadata 36 "created_at": source_doc.created_at, 37 "updated_at": source_doc.updated_at, 38 39 # Content properties 40 "token_count": int(token_count), 41 "has_code": bool(re.search(r'```', chunk_text)), 42 "has_table": bool(re.search(r'\|.*\|', chunk_text)), 43 }

-Here is a straightforward implementation of contextual prepending.
+Here's a straightforward implementation of contextual prepending.
 It takes a chunk dictionary containing text and metadata, and returns a new string where the hierarchical context is concatenated directly above the main content.
+This final string is what gets passed to the embedding model.

 python1from typing import Dict, Any 2 3def contextualize_chunk(chunk: Dict[str, Any]) -> str: 4 """Prepend hierarchical context for better embedding quality."""
 5 context_parts = [] 6 7 if chunk.get("document_title"): 8 context_parts.append(f"Document: {chunk['document_title']}") 9 if chunk.get("section_heading"): 10 context_parts.append(f"Section: {chunk['section_heading']}") 11 12 context = " > ".join(context_parts) 13 return f"{context}\n\n{chunk['text']}" 14 15# Before: "The default port is 8080.
 Configure it in application.yaml."
-16# After: "Document: Deployment Guide > Section: Configuration\n\n 17# The default port is 8080.
+16# After: "Document: Deployment Guide > Section: Configuration\n\nThe default port is 8080.
 Configure it in application.yaml."

 Only after this full-context forward pass does the system split the sequence into boundaries and apply mean pooling to generate the final chunk vectors.
-The resulting embeddings capture the specific details of the chunk while remaining deeply grounded in the document's overall semantic landscape.
+The resulting embeddings capture the specific details of the chunk while remaining deeply grounded in the document's overall semantic structure.

-| Method | Context Window | Retrieval Quality | Speed |
+| Method | Context Used | Retrieval Quality | Speed |

 |---|---|---|---|

-| Traditional chunking + embedding | Chunk only | Baseline | Fast |
+| Early chunking | Chunk only | Baseline | Fast |

-| Late chunking | Full document | Improved recall | Slower (long context inference) |
+| Late chunking | Full document | Improved recall | Slower (long-context inference) |

-| Contextual prepending | Chunk + header | +5-15% recall | Same as baseline |
+| Contextual prepending | Chunk + header | Improved recall | Same as baseline |

 python1from sklearn.metrics.pairwise import cosine_similarity 2import numpy as np 3from typing import List, Dict, Any 4 5def evaluate_chunking( 6 chunks: List[Dict[str, Any]], 7 eval_queries: List[str], 8 eval_labels: List[List[str]], 9 embedding_model: Any 10) -> Dict[str, float]: 11 """Measure how well chunking supports retrieval."""
 12 13 # 1.
-Embed all chunks 14 chunk_texts = [c["text"] for c in chunks] 15 chunk_embeddings = embedding_model.encode(chunk_texts) 16 17 metrics: Dict[str, List[float]] = { 18 "recall@5": [], 19 } 20 avg_chunk_tokens = [] 21 22 for query, relevant_doc_ids in zip(eval_queries, eval_labels): 23 query_emb = embedding_model.encode([query]) # Ensure 2D shape (1, dim) 24 25 # Calculate similarity (1, num_chunks) 26 similarities = cosine_similarity(query_emb, chunk_embeddings)[0] 27 28 # Get top-5 indices 29 top_5_indices = similarities.argsort()[-5:][::-1] 30 31 # Check if any retrieved chunk comes from a relevant document 32 retrieved_docs = {chunks[i]["document_id"] for i in top_5_indices} 33 34 # Strict recall: is at least one relevant doc retrieved?
-35 is_hit = len(retrieved_docs.intersection(set(relevant_doc_ids))) > 0 36 metrics["recall@5"].append(1.0 if is_hit else 0.0) 37 38 avg_tokens = np.mean([len(c["text"].split()) for c in chunks]) 39 40 return { 41 "recall@5": float(np.mean(metrics["recall@5"])), 42 "avg_chunk_tokens": float(avg_tokens) 43 }
+Embed all chunks 14 chunk_texts = [c["text"] for c in chunks] 15 chunk_embeddings = embedding_model.encode(chunk_texts) 16 17 metrics: Dict[str, List[float]] = { 18 "recall@5": [], 19 } 20 21 for query, relevant_doc_ids in zip(eval_queries, eval_labels): 22 query_emb = embedding_model.encode([query]) # (1, dim) 23 24 # Calculate similarity (1, num_chunks) 25 similarities = cosine_similarity(query_emb, chunk_embeddings) 26 27 # Get top-5 indices 28 top_5_indices = similarities.argsort()[-5:][::-1] 29 30 # Check if any retrieved chunk comes from a relevant document 31 retrieved_docs = {chunks[i]["document_id"] for i in top_5_indices} 32 33 # Strict recall: is at least one relevant doc retrieved?
+34 is_hit = len(retrieved_docs.intersection(set(relevant_doc_ids))) > 0 35 metrics["recall@5"].append(1.0 if is_hit else 0.0) 36 37 avg_tokens = np.mean([len(c["text"].split()) for c in chunks]) 38 39 return { 40 "recall@5": float(np.mean(metrics["recall@5"])), 41 "avg_chunk_tokens": float(avg_tokens) 42 }

 Dense X Retrieval: What Retrieval Granularity Should We Use?